 Distributed EclipseStore Apps with MicroStream Cluster

 Build distributed EclipseStore apps & microservices with MicroStream Cluster, available as managed cloud service and on-prem.
-MicroStream Cluster is a commercial extension!
+Note: MicroStream Cluster is a commercial add-on!

 EclipseStore stores your Java object graph in a binary format and enables you basically to use any data storage.
 EclipseStore comes with various data storage connectors.